Guadalupian: Wordian

-Conclusion or Capitanian
+Capitanian

 The Capitanian Stage was between 265.1 ± 0.4 – 259.8 ± 0.4 Mya.

 The Guadalupian ended with a deteriorating environment, Greenhouse conditions, and several series of mass-extinctions; both the great dinocephalians, other taxa on land and various invertebrates in the sea.
 They would be succeeded by new types of therapsids, especially the gorgonopsians among others.

 A significant mass extinction event (the End-Capitanian extinction event) occurred at the end of this epoch, which was associated with anoxia and acidification in the oceans and possibly caused by the volcanic eruptions that produced the Emeishan Traps.
 This extinction event may be related to the much larger Permian–Triassic extinction event that followed about 10 million years later.

 Carbon isotopes in marine limestone from the Capitanian Age show an increase in δ13C values.
 The change in carbon isotopes in the sea water reflects cooling of global climates.

 This climatic cooling may have caused the end-Capitanian extinction event among species that lived in warm water, like larger fusulinids (Verbeekninidae), large bivalves (Alatoconchidae) and rugose corals, and Waagenophyllidae.